 Against the grain, I quit.
 I believe I did it with grace and know it was anything but a lazy failure.
 I let go of something that used to be right and no longer seemed the perfect fit.
 With two young boys, I created an opportunity to follow a new career path that offers more flexibility and space for family without sacrificing my professional satisfaction.
 I call that Quit a Win.

 Many of us probably don’t contend to lead perfect lives.
 They may be great and may even look perfect on paper, but something could probably be better.
 Don’t we all strive for continuous improvement?
 Take a look around your life, your calendar, and your email inbox, and consider if it’s time to quit.
-We have to pay bills and buy grocery and lead lives, so I’m not proposing we quit everything to throw away all past success.
+We have to pay bills and buy groceries and lead lives, so I’m not proposing we quit everything to throw away all past success.
 But is there one thing, or maybe two, that feel ripe for quitting?
 Take a hard look and be honest with yourself.

 Quitting one thing is really only creating time for something else.
 What can you quit to make space for something better?